 Errors with manual uploading

 Microsoft OneDrive is very friendly to Windows, especially Windows 10, but you still can use it on Mac, Android and iOS.
-The biggest highlight is that OneDrive has a global data center network, which make its uploading and downloading speed faster.
-For example, to upload a 1GB folder, you will only spend 6 minutes and 1 minutes respectively.
-For its plans, you could consider Office 365 Personal or Home subscription and they will spend you $6.99/month (1TB) or $9.99/month (1TB) for 5 users.
+The biggest highlight is that OneDrive has a global data center network, which makes its uploading and downloading speed faster.
+For example, to upload a 1GB folder, you will only spend 6 minutes and 1 minute respectively.
+For its plans, you could consider Office 365 Personal or Home subscription and they will cost you $6.99/month (1TB) or $9.99/month (1TB) for 5 users.

-Global data center network is quite attractive for users who attach great importance to transfer speed.
-But it has problem with manually uploading files.
-Meanwhile, the block-level copying is only available for Office files, which may make some users feel a little upset.
+The global data center network is quite attractive for users who attach great importance to transfer speed.
+But it has problems with manually uploading files.
+Meanwhile, block-level copying is only available for Office files, which may make some users feel a little upset.

 Most cost-effective option